GenEpi-GenPhySE/circDetector/AnnotationRules.md

     [Class-41]
      The circRNA is retained in Class-4
          and
-     The described gene is not escribed as 'lnc', 'c', or 'pseudo'
+     The described gene is not described as 'lnc', 'c', or 'pseudo'

     [Class-42]
      The circRNA is retained in Class-4